ebinm/FastFabricLab/docs/ClusterSetup.md

 ---------------

 The following steps explain the setup for OpenNebula.
 For OpenStack use the [OpenStackSetup](OpenStackSetup.md).
-Note: Each step depends upon the success of previous step.
+Note: Each step depends upon the success of the previous steps.

 1. Create an instance on the cloud platform and name it "CLI"
     * This instance will be used as the access point for the FastFabric network and as host for Ansible.